-Boys from Year 6 upwards have the opportunity to study Politics, Philosophy and Ethics.
+Pupils from Year 6 upwards have the opportunity to study Politics, Philosophy and Ethics.
 They have learnt about what it means to uphold British values, visited the Houses of Parliament, helped us to become a Fairtrade School and learnt to debate, reason and listen to other opinions.
 It is an exciting and varied syllabus and has inspired many children to join our popular debating clubs, complemented by Debating Week once a year.
-PPE has also allowed us to explore the tricky theme of radicalisation and terrorism with the older boys.
+PPE has also allowed us to explore the tricky theme of radicalisation and terrorism with the older pupils.
 All staff have completed training on this and have earnt a nationally recognised certificate.
 We are an eco-school and have an Eco Team who are currently working towards our bronze award.
-We subscribe to the various careers' packages which we use with pupils in Years 6, 7 and 8 and pupils also enjoy hearing about different professions in assemblies and Thinking Allowed talks where boys have recently had the chance to talk to a pilot, a Cambridge undergraduate, a medic and journalist.
+We subscribe to the various careers' packages which we use with pupils in Years 6, 7 and 8 and pupils also enjoy hearing about different professions in assemblies and Thinking Allowed talks where pupils have recently had the chance to talk to a pilot, an AI and Finance Market expert, a Cambridge undergraduate, a medic, an author and journalist.
 The Year 8 Post Exam Programme allows them to study first aid, photography, studio recording and cooking as well as many other exciting and enriching activities.